 I put the parasol fungus in the cellar to preserve it, but it went on melting and wasting away from the edges upwards, spreading as it dissolved, till it was shaped like a dish cover.
 By night, though kept in the cellar all day, there was not more than two of the six inches of the height of the cap left, and the barrel-head beneath it and its own stem looked as if a large bottle of ink had been broken there.
 It defiled all it touched.”

 144 pp., 203 × 261 mm, softcover

 Edition of 250

-Edited and designed with editorials by Phil Baber
+Edited and designed and with a series of editorials by Phil Baber

 Named Magazine of the Year 2009 by 3:AM

-The first issue of Cannon Magazine, a journal for experimental writing.
-Written, edited, designed, and printed in sixteen-page increments.
+The first issue of Cannon Magazine.
+Written, edited, designed, and printed in sixteen-page sections.
 Including texts by Donald Porter, Stefan Themerson, Nathalie Sarraute, Robert Smithson, and others, and a series of editorials by Phil Baber.

 “Beautifully written, designed, and thought through, Cannon is more than just another arts magazine: it is a work of art.”

 —Andrew Gallix, editor of 3:AM